BrianNewsom/OneLiner/README.md

 * Learn and apply websockets using Socket.io
 * Gain a more solid understanding of React
 * Learn how to create a clean UI
+* Learn about what sorts of coding challenges are possible, enjoyable, and educational

 # Responsibilities (what each member will be responsible for?)
 * Michael -